30 A/B Tests to Boost Your SaaS Conversion Rates

 Variation:

-The sliders came in a basic and easy to capture format.
-As a result, conversions uplift from homepage to signup page by 35% and subsequent signups by 31%.
+The sliders came in a basic, easy-to-capture format.
+As a result, conversions from the homepage to the signup page increased by 35%, and subsequent signups by 31%.

-Remember that visitors’ time is important, they do not want to waste time with trying to understand your offer.
-For this example, the video was four minutes long and the screen cap was not capturing at all.
+Remember that visitors’ time is important; they do not want to waste time trying to understand your offer.
+In this example, the video was 4 minutes long, and the screen cap did not capture it at all.
 That’s why the slider converted more than the video.

-Now, when you look at the website of Device Magic, you can see they are testing a different homepage.
+Now, when you look at Device Magic’s website, you can see they are testing a different homepage.
 They use neither a long video nor a slider.
-There is a short video playing continuously which shows people using the program.
+A short video plays continuously, showing people using the program.

-They use an understandable and strong value proposition and a clear CTA button, with a two-minute video about the service.
-So, the video playing in the background incite visitors to click on “See How” button.
+They use a strong, understandable value proposition and a clear CTA button, along with a two-minute video about the service.
+So, the video playing in the background incites visitors to click on the “See How” button.

 16. Test auto-play vs. click-to-play videos

-Imagine you are using click-to-play video on your homepage and then decide to go with auto-play video.
+Imagine you are using a click-to-play video on your homepage and then decide to switch to an autoplay video.
 Would the change impact your conversions?
 There is only one way to find out.

 A/B Tests to Boost Your SaaS Pricing Page